 VH-EAN.
 Douglas C-47A-1-DK. c/n 12187.

-Built as a Douglas C-47A-1-DK
+It was built as a Douglas C-47A-1-DK

 Transferred to the Royal Air Force as a Dakota III becoming FZ631 - January 1944

-Allocated to Military Advisor & Assistance Group for use by General Maitland Wilson - April 10, 1944
+Allocated to the Military Advisor & Assistance Group for use by General Maitland Wilson - April 10, 1944

 Returned to No 24 Squadron - March 23, 1945